Git-Gud-WinSpark/Documentation/API_DOCS.md

-# API DOCS FOR STUDY-CO PLATFORM
+# API DOCS FOR STUD-COM PLATFORM

 # Table of contents
 1. [Introduction](#introduction)